krones9000/local-piper/README.md

 # local-piper
 A simple program to use piper through a web browser interface.
 The code is not quite ready for primetime.
 But you can view a demo below.

+local-piper currently only supports Linux.
+However, I can't code and wrote this using LLMs so have at it.
+I'm sure you can figure it out!

 [![Click here to view a demo on YouTube.](https://img.youtube.com/vi/Ym2KmWeqd84/0.jpg)](https://www.youtube.com/watch?v=Ym2KmWeqd84)

 local-piper is a browser-based front-end for the text-to-speech (TTS) application called [Piper](https://github.com/rhasspy/piper). local-piper was built using Flask.
 It allows users to convert text into speech using various pre-trained voice models.